 Completeness isn't a physical thing.
 Is it a relational thing ?
 Arguably, in some sense.
 Completeness can be measured as a relational property, by comparing different measurements.
 But true completeness can never be measured.
 It's neither physical nor relational : it's conceptual.
 And conceptual properties, despite being very useful scientifically, can have disturbingly un-scientific aspects...

-At least we can quantify completeness, even if we can't know the true numerical value (it's a bit like the difference between countable and uncountable infinities).
-But consider justice, or guilt, or yellow.
+At least we can quantifiably estimate completeness, even if we can't know the true numerical value (it's a bit like the difference between countable and uncountable infinities).
+But consider more subjective concepts like justice, or guilt, or yellow.
 Can you quantify them ?
 Can you put a number of how fair an action is ?
 Guilt's an especially nice one.
 If someone was discovered to have aided a criminal, the original criminal's guilt clearly isn't diminished, not even as a fraction of the total guilt, because they obviously wouldn't have diminished responsibility because they had assistance.
 Guilt isn't like mass or energy, which are conserved - you can't even quantify it at all.

 there are no red pixels in this image.